Roger Nash

-Roger Nash BA, MA, PhD (Exon) is a Canadian philosopher and poet.
-He was born in Maidenhead, Berkshire, England on 3 November 1942.
-He grew up in England, Egypt, Cyprus, Singapore and Hong Kong.
+Roger Nash is a Canadian philosopher and poet.
+He was born in England.
 He has a B.A. from the University of Wales (1965), an M.A. from McMaster University (1966) and a Ph.D. from the University of Exeter (1974).

-Roger Nash is a professor Emeritus in the Department of Philosophy at Laurentian University in Sudbury, Ontario.
-He has served as Chair of the Department of Philosophy, and Director of the Interdisciplinary Humanities M.A. programme in "Interpretation and Value" at Laurentian University, and was a founding member of the Graduate Diploma in Science Communication offered by Laurentian University and Science North.
-His main philosophical interests are: Ancient Greek Philosophy, Asian Philosophy, Wittgenstein, and Environmental Ethics.
+Roger Nash is a professor emeritus in the Department of Philosophy at Laurentian University in Sudbury, Ontario.
+He served as chair of the Department of Philosophy, and director of the interdisciplinary humanities masters programme at Laurentian University, and was a founding member of the graduate diploma in science communication offered by Laurentian University and Science North.